opemipoadigun/CS207fall2020-Project/README.md

 # Build Instructions

 Building tutorial by DIY Machines can be found here - https://youtu.be/XYqx5wg4oLU
-* Note there is a difference in the overall wiring of my project compared to the one in the link.
+* Note: There is a difference in the overall wiring of my project compared to the one in the link.
 My project wiring can be found in the Breadboard and Schematic below
-Instructions on setting up the Robot can be found here - https://youtu.be/8scKLHz77Lg
+Instructions on setting up the Robot and making gcode can be found here - https://youtu.be/8scKLHz77Lg
+* Note: Keep the Tx and RX pins disconnected while setting up the robot.
+After testing that the robot works fine, upload the lcdtest.ino file located under build into the second arduino and then have the jumper wire connetced to tx should be put into 2 on the second arduino and the jumper wire connected to rx should be plugged into 3

 * Breadboard and schematics: